dav79dmi/volatility-forecasting/README.md

 ---

 ## Interpretation:

 While GARCH remains a strong baseline for volatility modeling using daily data, the deep learning models demonstrated **competitive and stable** performance across multiple training runs.
-Moreover, hybrid CNN-LSTM model on average over 7 runs outperformed the GARCH model by slight margin in all three reported metrics.
-This highlights that deep learning can be a viable tool for volatility forecasting — especially when richer features and higher-frequency data are introduced.
+In fact, the **CNN-LSTM model outperformed GARCH** on average across all three metrics, suggesting that deep learning can be a viable tool for volatility forecasting — especially when richer or higher-frequency data is available.

 ---